syncfusion-content/maui-docs/MAUI/DataForm/DataForm-settings.md

 {% endhighlight %}
 {% endtabs %}

 ## Change padding for auto-generated editor

-You can create a space around a label and editor by using `Padding` property in the DataFormItem by using `GenerateDataFormItem` event when `AutoGenerateItems` is true.
+You can create a space around a label and editor by using the `Padding` property in the DataFormItem by using the `GenerateDataFormItem` event when `AutoGenerateItems` is true.

-Here, `FirstName` data field will be changed from the default position.
+Here, the `FirstName` data field will be changed from the default position.

 {% tabs %}
 {% highlight C# %}